ethanhitchcock/cally/README.md

 ### Environment Variables (for Live Data Connectors)

-Create a `.env` file in the calcure directory with your API credentials:
+Create a `.env` file in the cally directory with your API credentials:

 ```bash
 # Notion Integration